kurone02/WordleBot/README.md

 - Type the pattern that wordle gives
 - The bot will process the pattern and give other suggesstions based on that.
 - Repeat the process until only one word remains.
-- Type .exit to quit.
+- Type ".exit" to quit.